 - Commit to the entire foster period for the animal(s) and return the animal(s) promptly at the end of the foster period as needed

 - Attend adoption events, write animal biographies for your foster and update photos

 - Be prepared for the possible illness or death of the foster animal(s)

 - Be prepared for the possible destructive behavior of the foster animal(s)

-- Be willing to provide basic obedience training for dogs in foster care
+- Be willing to provide basic obedience training for dogs in foster are

-How do I apply to be a pet foster parent?
+How do I apply to become a pet foster parent?

-If you are interested in opening your heart and home to these deserving animals, please complete the Animal Foster Program Questionnaire to initiate the application process.
-The Questionnaire can be completed online
+If you are interested in opening your heart and home to these deserving animals, please complete the Foster Program Application!